-* This academy is proposed for the 2021/22 school year
+* The community consultation process for this academy is paused for the 2021/22 school year.

 March 6 - 13, 2020 - Online feedback gathered from the Seycove Family of Schools.